nszti/hyperstim_dataprocessing/README.md

 ---

 ### Basic Description of Our Process:
-1. **MESc File Extraction**:
+1. **TIFF File Extraction**:
-   - The MESc file from the two-photon recording sessions is extracted into TIFF files.
+   - TIFF files from the two-photon recording sessions are extracted from the MESc file.
 These TIFF files are used exclusively for the rest of the process.
 Each file represents the recording of an experiment with a specific parameter change to observe its effect.

 2. **TIFF File Concatenation**:
-   - TIFF files from one recording session are concatenated based on parameter types.
+   - TIFF files from one recording session are concatenated based on the changed parameter type.
    - For example, if `tiff_1`, `tiff_2`, and `tiff_3` are recordings of experiments performed with different current amplitudes, they will be concatenated.

 3. **Input to Suite2p**: